luisaforozco/luisaforozco.github.io/content/cv.md

 - Lead RSE of projects involving:
     1. Proposing state-of-the-art machine learning algorithms to geotechnics and chemistry problems.
     2. Enhancing code quality and sustainability.
-- Engage with research community on different physics and computational sciences events across the Netherlands (NWO Physics, FOSDEM, DUCOMS, ChemAI, OpenScience Festival).
+- Engage with research community on different physics and computational sciences events across the Netherlands (NWO Physics, FOSDEM, DUCOMS, ChemAI, OpenScience Festival, JuliaCon).
 - Member and secretary of the Works Council.
 - Mentor of the NLeSc Fellowship program.